Abdulrauf10/theranest-be/README.md

-# 🧠 TheraNest Backend — API for Online Psychological Consultation Platform
+# 🧠 Trivanest Backend — API for Online Psychological Consultation Platform

 Welcome to the backend of Trivanest, a modern online consultation platform built to connect users with professional psychologists—safely, efficiently, and comfortably from home.